![]() |

 Anniversary of Richard's death - 2022 - Stanbrook Abbey.

-On the Seventy Eight year of his death we planned to re-visit his grave in Normandy, most likely for the last time.
+On the seventy-eight year of the anniversary of his death we planned to re-visit his grave in Normandy, most likely for the last time.
 Events arising due to covid prevented our journey, so we opted to stay at the Stanbrook Abbey Hotel, Worchester, which has incorporated into it a chapel, and commemorate his death there on Thursday the 28th July 2022. |

 ![]() Richard in the church.
 Copyright 2023 - Nigel James Wright. |

-On the Seventy Ninth year of his death we were staying at the hotel Botanico & The Oriental Spa Garden, Puerto de la Cruz, Tenerife, Spain.
-We commemorated his death at the Iglesia de Nuestra Señora de la Peña de Francia [Pl. de la Iglesia, s/n, 38400] on Friday the 28th July 2023.
+On the seventy-ninth year of the anniversary of his death we were staying at the hotel Botanico & The Oriental Spa Garden, Puerto de la Cruz, Tenerife, Spain.
+We commemorated his death at the Iglesia de Nuestra Se ora de la Pe a de Francia [Pl. de la Iglesia, s/n, 38400] on Friday the 28th July 2023.
 On entering we went to the small chapel on the south side of the church.
-Serendipitously during our visit a funeral began, which we stayed for, and which we found quite poignant.
+Serendipitously during our visit, a funeral began, which we stayed for, and which we found quite poignant.
 As we left, the Church was swiftly closed and locked, it now became apparent that the church had only been opened for the late Enrico's funeral!
-Both the day of his death 28th July 1944 and the 28th July 2023 co-incidentaly fall on a Friday!
+Both the day of his death 28th July 1944 and the 28th July 2023 co-incidentally fall on a Friday!
 The next occurrence for this will be in 2028! |

 ![]() Richard in the church.
 Copyright 2023 - Nigel James Wright. |